 In 2016, Carson & Barnes paid a civil penalty of $16,000 to the USDA for improper handling of elephants on two occasions, one of which involved three elephants escaping, injuring themselves, and damaging property.
 It has an abysmal record of failing to provide elephants with adequate veterinary care or necessary foot care, perform valid tuberculosis tests, treat skin problems, or furnish shade in 89-degree weather.

-Court records show that in 2021, a woman sustained life-threatening injuries from being attacked during an encounter with an elephant at the Endangered Ark Foundation.
+Court records show that in 2021, a woman sustained life-threatening injuries during an encounter with an elephant at the Endangered Ark Foundation.

 At this roadside zoo, elephants Cindy and Vickie—most recently exploited for Carden International Circus—are forced to participate in bathing, feeding, toenail painting, “walk encounters,” and photo interactions during the summer.